playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ## Article Overview

 One of the core concepts to the Angular framework is the idea of templates.
-Templates allow developers to create embedded views of UI from another locations.
+Templates allow developers to create embedded views of UI from other locations.

-These templates not only power many of Angular's baseline features, but are extremely versitile in their capabilities and serve as a powerful tool to levarage.
+These templates not only power many of Angular's baseline features, but are extremely versatile in their capabilities and serve as a powerful tool to leverage.

 - Templates are able to be passed and called manually similarly to functions.
 - You can leverage  a set of APIs built into these templates to pass and manipulate data from one template to another during the render process